 LOBBYING AND INFLUENCING FEDERAL EMPLOYEES.
 No Federal appropriated funds shall be paid, by or on behalf of the contractor, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the making of any Federal grant and the amendment or modification of any Federal grant.

 If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with any Federal grant, the contractor shall complete and submit Standard Form-LLL, “Disclosure of Lobby Activities,” in accordance with its instructions.

 AND REPORTS.
-The Contractor shall
+The

 maintain an acceptable cost accounting system.
-The Contractor agrees to provide
+The Contractor

-the Sponsor, the Federal Aviation Administration and the Comptroller General of
+the Sponsor, the Federal Aviation Administration and the

 TERMINATION OF CONTRACT.
 The Sponsor may, by written notice, terminate this contract in whole or in part at any time, either for the Sponsor's convenience or because of failure to fulfill the contract obligations.
 Upon receipt of such notice, the Consultant shall immediately discontinue services, unless the notice directs otherwise and all materials accumulated in performing this contract, whether completed or in progress, shall be delivered to the Sponsor.